How to Jump Start a Prius (Step-by-Step, All Generations)

 Why the Prius 12V Battery Drains

 The 12-volt battery in your Prius powers critical components like the instrument panel, door locks, and the hybrid system’s control modules.
 If you’ve left a light on or a door ajar, the battery can discharge over time.
 Understanding the cause helps prevent future issues and ensures proper maintenance.
-The car has no starter, this small battery is only to supply voltage to the computers and parts that run on the 12v system, unlike a regular gas car
+The car has no starter, this small battery is only to supply voltage to the computers and parts that run on the 12v system, unlike a regular gas car.

-Open your Prius hood and locate the fuse block cover.
-This is where you’ll find the exclusive jump-starting terminal cover.
+1. Open the hood and locate the jump terminal.
+Open your Prius hood and locate the fuse block on the driver side — the exclusive jump-starting terminal is inside, under a red cover labeled with a + symbol.
+Carefully open the cover by following the markings in your engine bay.
+This protective cover shields the terminals and must be opened to access the positive and negative connection points for your jumper cables.
 The Prius features a special jump-start terminal instead of traditional battery posts, making the process slightly different from conventional vehicles.
 This is because the battery is in the trunk, and you cannot open the trunk with a dead battery.
 Always consult your owner’s manual if you’re unsure of the location.

+4. Connect to the donor vehicle or jump pack.
+Connect the other ends of the cables to a working 12-volt battery from another vehicle, or use a jump pack.
 Start the engine of the vehicle providing power and let it run for a few minutes.
 This allows charge to build up before you attempt to start your Prius.
+DO NOT USE YOUR PRIUS TO JUMP START OTHER NON HYBRID VEHICLES

 What Happens When You See “READY”